jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 # Examples

-All the examples are running under 3 differents navigators.
+All the examples are running under 3 different navigators.
 Check out the [development section](/DEVELOPMENT.md) to find out how to run these examples.

 <div style="display: flex; justify-content: space-between; flex-direction: row;">
   <div style="